ParFourGolf/ParFourCodeExercise/README.md

 ```

 # Features
+1. **Typescript:** Use Typescript in all files you create.
+Make sure to define types for your state, props, event handlers, and any other values that can be typed.
+Use interfaces or types to define the shape of objects, and use enums where appropriate.
+This will help ensure that your code is type-safe and easy to understand.

-1. **Note Input:** The app should provide an input field that allows users to enter a note.
+2. **Note Input:** The app should provide an input field that allows users to enter a note.

-2. **Add Button:** There should be an "Add" button.
+3. **Add Button:** There should be an "Add" button.
 When this button is pressed, the app should clear the input field.

-3. **Note Display:** The app should display all entered notes below the input form.
+4. **Note Display:** The app should display all entered notes below the input form.

-4. **React Native UI Components:** The app should be built using only React Native UI components.
+5. **React Native UI Components:** The app should be built using only React Native UI components.

-5. **Separation of Concerns:** The business logic and state management of the app should be handled in a separate file.
+6. **Separation of Concerns:** The business logic and state management of the app should be handled in a separate file.
 Similarly, all data storage-related logic should be in a separate file.
 The input field state can be stored anywhere.

-6. **Styling:** Style the app similarly to the provided screenshot.
+7. **Styling:** Style the app similarly to the provided screenshot.
 Exact matching is not required.
 Feel free to add a bottom margin to achieve spacing between notes.

 ![alt text](screenshot.png "Screenshot")